equinix-labs/equinix-labs/ISSUE_TEMPLATE/maintained-issue.md

 * [ ] [SUPPORT.md](https://github.com/packethost/standards/blob/master/glossary.md#supportmd)
 * [ ] [RELEASE.md](https://github.com/packethost/standards/blob/master/glossary.md#releasemd)

-If you feel the repository should be experimental or end of life or that you'll need assistance to create these files, please let us know by filing an issue with https://github.com/packethost/standards.
+If you feel the repository should be experimental or end of life or that you'll need assistance to update these files, please let us know by filing an issue with https://github.com/packethost/standards.

 ## The Uniform Standards Project